bkimminich/it-security-lecture/slides/01-04-network_security.md

 a default policy when no explicitly defined rule matches the traffic.

 * `FROM` _any_ `TO` _any_ `BLOCK` _any_ `PORT` _any_ = Block everything
-  by default ("White List")
+  by default ("Allow List")

 <!-- -->

 * `FROM` _any_ `TO` _any_ `ALLOW` _any_ `PORT` _any_ = Allow everything
-  by default ("Black List")
+  by default ("Block List")

-:information_source: For all incoming traffic a White List is recommended to maximize security.
-A Black List would suffice for outgoing traffic adding blocks only for some sites, e.g. <small>`FROM` _194.94.98.\*_ `TO` _youtube.\*_ `BLOCK` _tcp_ `PORT` _80|443_</small>
+:information_source: For all incoming traffic an Allow List is recommended to maximize security.
+A Block List would suffice for outgoing traffic adding blocks only for some sites, e.g. <small>`FROM` _194.94.98.\*_ `TO` _youtube.\*_ `BLOCK` _tcp_ `PORT` _80|443_</small>